GlobularOne/snr/docs/source/user_guide/shell_commands.rst

 unset
 ^^^^^

-It removes a variable, it's an alternative syntax to `set variable_name` which does the same:
+Removes a variable, it's an alternative syntax to `set variable_name` which does the same:

 .. code-block::